 - 8.1 The event format and match pairing lists are detailed in SI Addendum A and B. - 8.2 (a) In a knock-out series: the initial assigned ends shall be determined by the standings in the round robin.
-The skippers with the higher round robin standing will be assigned the starboard entry for the first match of the knockout series. - (b) When a knock-out series between two skippers has been decided, further matches between these two shall not be sailed. - 8.3 The racing days are scheduled as June 29 to July 1. - 8.4 The intended time of the first attention signal each racing day is 1000 hrs. - 8.5 The latest time for an attention signal on July 1 will be 1300. - 8.6 The number of matches to be sailed each day will be determined by the RC. - 8.7 The RC may terminate any stage or the event when, in its opinion, it is impractical to attempt to hold the remainder of matches under the existing conditions or in the remaining time scheduled.
-Early stages may be terminated in favor of later stages. - 8.8 Each subsequent flight will be started as soon as practicable after the previous flight. - 8.9 When a match cannot start at its intended time, the signals and starts of the following matches will remain as originally scheduled, leaving a blank start for the pair not starting.
-No starting sequence flags will be displayed for a blank start.
-Competitors whose match did not start as scheduled will be advised when it will be sailed orally by an umpire. - 8.10 When, in a knock out series, a winner has been determined, subsequent starts shall be brought forward to eliminate blank starts.
+The skippers with the higher round robin standing will be assigned the starboard entry for the first match of the knockout series.
+Teams will not change boats.

+(b) When a knock-out series between two skippers has been decided, further matches between these two shall not be sailed.

+- 8.3 The racing days are scheduled as June 25 27. - 8.4 The intended time of the first attention signal each racing day is 1000 hrs.

+- 8.5 The latest time for an attention signal on June 27 will be 1330. - 8.6 The number of matches to be sailed each day will be determined by the RC. - 8.7 The RC may terminate any stage or the event when, in its opinion, it is impractical to attempt to hold the remainder of matches under the existing conditions or in the remaining time scheduled.
+Early stages may be terminated in favor of later stages. - 8.8 Each subsequent flight will be started as soon as practicable after the previous flight. - 8.9 When a match cannot start at its intended time, the RC may move the other starts forward.
+Competitors will be so advised verbally by an umpire if the RC does so. - 8.10 When, in a knock out series, a winner has been determined, subsequent starts shall be brought forward to eliminate blank starts.
 Competitors will be so advised orally by an umpire. - 8.11 The OA may change the format, terminate or eliminate any round when conditions are not expected to permit the completion of the intended format.